nedbat/coveragepy/doc/config.rst

 [json]
 ------

-Values particular to JSON reporting.
-The values in the ``[report]`` section also apply to JSON output, where appropriate.
+Settings particular to JSON reporting.
+The settings in the ``[report]`` section also apply to JSON output, where appropriate.

 .. versionadded:: 5.0